-Oestradiol: The hormone that prepares you for pregnancy
+E2: The hormone for pregnancy

 Oestradiol is another hormone produced by granulosa cells of the ovarian follicles.
 It’s an important indicator of follicular activity, though a less reliable marker compared to AMH due to its fluctuation during a menstrual cycle.

 Through its mechanism of action on endometrial (uterine) tissue, oestradiol prepares the uterine lining (endometrium) for a potential pregnancy.
 It stimulates the thickening of the endometrial wall where the fertilised egg (embryo) will attach and grow.
 For implantation to be successful, the endometrium must be at least 8 mm thick.